Eberron: Reception

 Gabrielle Lissauer, in The Tropes of Fantasy Fiction, emphasized that Eberron helped move Dungeons & Dragons past the tropes established by Tolkien.
 She wrote that "Eberron changed several ideas that were considered fundamental to the concept of Dungeons and Dragons for the past thirty years, both mechanically and in the flavor of the worlds. [...]
 With changes to things that most players considered being fundamental to the game, Eberron subverts and yet at the same time shows what the game could be".
 Lissauer highlighted that alignment was no longer clear cut and that the players were "unable to use their meta-knowledge of years of playing Dungeons and Dragons in other settings to judge who is friend and who is foe".
+Stefan Ekman, in the book Urban Fantasy: Exploring Modernity through Magic, argued that Eberron has the features of an urban fantasy.
+Ekman commented that a "basic assumption" of the setting "is that magic has developed in a similar way to technology in our world and is now ubiquitous and commonplace" and thus Eberron "treats the supernatural (magic) in a modern and mundane, rather than an arcane, fashion.
+The world is also explicitly set up to mix the genres of fantasy, noir, and adventure stories in a post- (or inter-) bellum world reminiscent of the 1920s.
+When considered as fantasy, certain features stand out more clearly than others; when examined with an urban fantasy lens, other patterns emerge, suggesting different adventures for the players to engage in".
+He also noted Eberron "makes use of the layering of cities to create underground spaces of the past" and that "these subterranean pasts provide spaces for the supernatural domain, for challenges and adventures, but they are also reflections of the present surface".

-Geek & Sundry wrote "Winner of Wizards of the Coast's Fantasy Setting Search contest in 2002, Eberron marries magic with steampunk's technology, offering a world of elemental-powered airships, industrial nobility, and arcane tinkerers. [...]
+In 2015, Geek & Sundry wrote: "Winner of Wizards of the Coast's Fantasy Setting Search contest in 2002, Eberron marries magic with steampunk's technology, offering a world of elemental-powered airships, industrial nobility, and arcane tinkerers. [...]
 I dig the playable Warforged race, which puts you in the mind of a soldier drone seeking purpose (although their explicit maleness serves a pedantic point).
 If you want to sling spells in a tailored coat, check out Eberron".